airpair/refund-policy/post.md

 #### 3.2.1 Live Pairing & Offline Scenarios

-Most commonly, delivering scheduled time means puntually attending and being present for the whole length of a live pairing session.
+Most commonly, delivering scheduled time means punctually attending and being present for the entire length of a live pairing session.

 In the case of offline work, the confirmed booking time represents the agreement of when the work will be complete and handed over.